House of Netjer Application

 Kemetic Orthodoxy, a modern continuance of Kemet's ancient religion, is a religion mostly of converts; only our youngest members have been born into the religion.
 As an African Traditional Religion practiced inside and outside of Africa, Kemetic Orthodoxy has an additional challenge, in that it has been said African religions are so dependent on cultural context that conversion by outsiders is difficult, if not impossible.

 In order to accomplish the work the gods and goddesses have given us, the House of Netjer teaches and lives both the religion and culture of Kemet, toward a completely Kemetic experience.
-Membership, then, includes not only a new religious structure, but citizenship in a new country: a new Kemet that lives in our kau.
+Membership, then, includes not only a new religious structure, but in a way it is like taking citizenship in a new country: a new Kemet that lives in our kau.
 This involves commitment, and should be approached with sincerity and reflection.

 Distance membership in the House of Netjer temple, Kemetic Orthodoxy's central religious body, is granted on review of a written application answering the questions below, and satisfaction of the House's "age of consent" prerequisite.
-We do not discriminate on the basis of gender, age, handicap, nationality/geographic location, ethnic heritage, previous or current religious experience, or sexual preference, and expect potential House of Netjer members to support our nondiscriminatory position.
+We do not discriminate on the basis of age, gender, disability, nationality/geographic location, ethnic heritage, previous or current religious experience, or sexual preference, and we expect potential House of Netjer members to support our nondiscriminatory position.

 Persons over 18 years of age not financially or domestically dependent on another person are free to apply at will.